Papua New Guinea Culture: Embrace The Rich Cultural Legacy

 Bamboo Flutes: Simple bamboo tubes with holes drilled into them, creating a range of notes for melodies and accompanying music.

-Papua New Guinea Dance
+Papua New Guinea dance

 Papua New Guinea Cultural Dance and Music